-The Laboratory Supplies market was valued at US$30.121 billion in 2019.
-Global spending on R&D has reached a record high of almost US$1.7 trillion.
-About 10 countries account for 80% of spending.
+The laboratory supplies market was valued at US$54.323 billion in 2020.
+According to the statistics derived by the UNESCO Institute of Statistics, the global expenditure on R&D has reached as high as US$1.7 trillion.
+About ten countries account for 80% of spending.
 As part of the Sustainable Development Goals (SDGs), countries have pledged to substantially increase public and private R&D spending as well as the number of researchers by 2030.
 Moreover, there have been continuous investments to fuel the expansion of R&D facilities, especially life sciences, across the globe.
-With rising healthcare expenditure and growing incidence of rare and orphan diseases, the life sciences industry is under great pressure to increase the speed of drug discovery and development.
-This, in turn, is escalating the demand for laboratory supplies worldwide, thereby driving the market growth.
+With rising healthcare expenditure and growing incidence of rare and orphan diseases, the life sciences industry is under tremendous pressure to increase the speed of drug discovery and development.
+This, in turn, is escalating the demand for laboratory supplies worldwide, thereby driving market growth.

-Laboratory supplies market players are continuously adopting various growth strategies in order to expand their global market share.
-In February 2018, Thomas Scientific partnered with Zageno, an online biotech marketplace, to feature its full-spectrum of offerings on the Zageno platform such that research scientists can easily search and order Thomas’ portfolio of products while enabling them to focus more on performing experiments instead of gathering supplies.
+Laboratory supply market players continuously adopt various growth strategies to expand their global market share.
+In February 2018, Thomas Scientific partnered with Zageno, an online biotech marketplace, to feature its full spectrum of offerings on the Zageno platform such that research scientists can easily search and order Thomas’ portfolio of products while enabling them to focus more on performing experiments instead of gathering supplies.
 The laboratory supplies market growth is also being driven by rising investments into the digital supply chain both by players across it and by companies that seek to tap the growth potential this transformation holds.
 For instance, Quartzy, an online platform that facilitates laboratory supply management and placing orders for supplies, is working with IndieBio, which works towards accelerating the growth of biotechnology start-ups.
-As these investments continue to increase, sales of laboratory supplies will also witness an impressive growth on account of improved efficiency of the overall process
+As these investments continue to increase, sales of laboratory supplies will also witness impressive growth on account of the improved efficiency of the overall process.

-Laboratory Supplies market is segmented by offering, end-user, and geography.
-By offering, the global Laboratory Supplies market is segmented into chemicals and reagents, kits, and consumables.
-By end-user, the market is segmented into government, life sciences, industrial, and others.
+The laboratory supplies market is segmented by offering, end-user, and geography.
+By offering, the global laboratory supplies market is segmented into chemicals and reagents, kits, and consumables.
+By end-user, the market is segmented into life science, industrial, government, and others.

-North America holds a significant market share throughout the forecast period
+North America is anticipated to hold a significant market share in the projected period.

-Geographically, the Laboratory Supplies market is segmented as North America, South America, Europe, the Middle East, and Africa (MEA), and Asia Pacific (APAC).
+Geographically, the laboratory supplies market is segmented as North America, South America, Europe, the Middle East and Africa (MEA), and Asia Pacific (APAC).
 North America accounted for a decent market share in 2019.
-Growing R&D spending across various sectors, especially pharmaceuticals and chemicals in the U.S. are significantly augmenting the demand for laboratory supplies across the region.
+Growing R&D spending across various sectors, especially pharmaceuticals and chemicals in the U.S., is significantly augmenting the demand for laboratory supplies across the region.
 According to the Pharmaceutical Research and Manufacturers of America (PhRMA), the U.S. pharmaceutical R&D expenditure has increased from $2 million in 1980 to more than $70 million in 2017.
 The rising expansion of research facilities in Mexico is also contributing to the market growth of laboratory supplies in North America.
-In August 2019, global cosmetic manufacturer Avon opened a new state-of-the-art research and development facility in Mexico to support its Celaya plant in order to ramp up the development of products targeting the Mexican market.
+In August 2019, global cosmetic manufacturer Avon opened a new state-of-the-art research and development facility in Mexico to support its Celaya plant to ramp up the development of products targeting the Mexican market.
 Europe is also one of the leading regional markets for laboratory supplies vendors owing to the continuous rise in the number of R&D projects across the region.
-Increasing funding to expand the R&D hub across the European region is also supporting the growing demand for laboratory supplies in the region.
-For instance, the European Union research budget has grown from €3.8 billion for 1984-87 to €100 billion for 2021-27.
+The growing funding to supplement the growth of the R&D segment is propelling the laboratory supplies market in the region.
+For instance, the research budget for the European Union has increased from €3.8 billion in 1984–1987 to €100 billion in 2021–2027.

-Prominent key market players in the Laboratory Supplies market include Lab Connections, Th.
+Prominent key market players in the laboratory supplies market include Lab Connections, Th.
 Geyer GmbH & Co.
 KG., Thermo Fisher Scientific, Spectrum Chemical Manufacturing Corp., Ing.
-Petr Švec - PENTA s.r.o., and Scientific OEM among others.
+Petr Švec - PENTA s.r.o., and Becton, Dickinson and Company, among others.
 These companies hold a noteworthy share in the market on account of their good brand image and product offerings.
 Major players in the Laboratory Supplies market have been covered along with their relative competitive position and strategies.
 The report also mentions recent deals and investments of different market players over the last two years.

 |Growth Rate||CAGR of during the forecast period|